 When his wings melted against Kentucky in 2013, Murray crashed back to Earth, never to recover again.

-Like all myths, that’s an exaggeration.
-Murray is alive and well today, and he does indeed exist.
-His football story may have ended where it started, but Aaron Murray’s story is far from over.
+Like all myths, that's an exaggeration.
+Murray is alive and well today with a wife and son.
+His football story may have ended where it started, but Aaron Murray's story is far from over.

 Want More Sports News?